 the From Best Practices to Breakthrough Impacts report, the Center on the Developing Child

+sets the record straight about some aspects of early child development.
 1) Even infants and young children are affected adversely when significant stresses threaten their family and caregiving environments.

 Adverse fetal and early childhood experiences can lead to physical and chemical